-Though the Dodge Durango has long been classified as a midsize sport-utility vehicle, its designers actually made it a half-size larger in order to fill the niche between the midsize and full-size SUV classes.
-As such, the Durango is often just the right size for those folks who need more interior room and towing capability than a typical midsize SUV can deliver, while not being as bulky and hard to park as a full-sizer.
+Though the Dodge Durango has long been classified as a midsize sport-utility vehicle, its designers actually made it a half-size larger to fill the niche between the midsize and full-size SUV classes.
+As such, the Durango is often just the right size for those folks who need more interior room and towing capability than a typical midsize SUV can deliver, without the bulk and parking struggles of a full-sizer.

 The first two generations of the Durango were truck-based SUVs in the traditional style.
-A used model from this period should be a fair choice, though in the later part of the 2000s, the Durango was outclassed by newer crossover SUV competitors outclassed the Durango by the late 2000s.
+A used model from this period is a solid choice, though newer crossover SUV competitors outclassed the Durango by the late 2000s.
 The third-generation Durango, however, has joined the crossover club.
-It still offers V8 power and stout towing capabilities, but is a much nicer and well-rounded vehicle overall.
+It still offers V8 power and stout towing capabilities, but it is a much nicer and well-rounded vehicle overall.

 Current Dodge Durango

-The Dodge Durango is a large crossover SUV that seats seven passengers, though buyers can opt for second-row captain's chairs that lower capacity to six.
-Four trim levels are offered: well-equipped SXT, midlevel Limited, sporty R/T and plush Citadel.
+The Dodge Durango is a three-row crossover SUV that seats six or seven passengers, depending on second-row configuration.
+It comes in four trim levels: well-equipped SXT, midlevel GT, sporty R/T and plush Citadel.

-Both V6 and V8 power are offered.
-The 3.6-liter V6 has respectable muscle -- 290 horsepower and 260 pound-feet of torque.
-Standard on the R/T and optional on the Limited and Citadel is a 5.7-liter V8 good for 360 hp and 390 lb-ft of torque.
+Standard on the R/T and optional on the Citadel is a 5.7-liter V8 good for 360 hp and 390 lb-ft of torque.
 All models come with an eight-speed automatic transmission.
-One may also choose among rear-wheel drive, all-wheel drive (V6 only) and four-wheel drive with added low-range gearing (V8 only).
+You may also choose among rear-wheel drive, all-wheel drive (V6 only) and four-wheel drive with added low-range gearing (V8 only).
 Towing capacity is a Durango strength compared to other conventional crossovers.
 An optional tow package with more robust alternator, oil-cooler and load-leveling shocks enables the Durango to pull up to 7,400 pounds.

-In reviews, we've found the Durango confident in terms of handling while still providing a composed and comfortable ride over bumps and ruts.
-Performance is adequate with the V6, while the V8 provides fairly strong acceleration and added grunt, which would be an asset for those who plan on towing.
+In reviews, we've found that the Durango blends offers tight handling while delivering a composed and comfortable ride over bumps and ruts.
+The V6 is fine for daily driving, but the V8 provides strong acceleration and added grunt, useful for those planning to tow.

-Inside, the Durango offers an attractive and upscale design, with class-competitive quality and features on par with its competitors.
+The Durango's interior is attractive and upscale, with quality and features on par with its competitors.
 Features include an 8.4-inch touchscreen display (standard on all but SXT) and an available rear-seat Blu-ray player.
-The second and third rows offer enough room for most families (the rearmost row can even comfortably sit 6-foot adults), though its seven-passenger max falls one person short of its GM and Toyota rivals.
-Even so, the Durango comes highly recommended as a choice for a midsize or large crossover SUV.
+Second and third rows offer enough room for most families (the rearmost row can even comfortably sit 6-foot adults), though its seven-passenger max falls short of the eight-passenger capacity of its GM and Toyota rivals.
+Even so, we highly recommend the Durango as a midsize or large crossover SUV.

 Used Dodge Durango Models

-Potential buyers should note that these Durangos lack the current version's eight-speed automatic transmission, refreshed styling and updated cabin that offers an 8.4-inch touchscreen display and a rear-seat Blu-ray player.
+Potential buyers should note that these Durangos lack the current model's eight-speed automatic transmission (introduced in 2014), refreshed styling and updated cabin that offers an 8.4-inch touchscreen display and a rear-seat Blu-ray player.
 A handful of special appearance packages have been available, including the Blacktop, Brass Monkey and Platinum.
 The Limited trim level was replaced by the GT trim for 2017.

-The second-generation Durango was produced from 2004-'09.
-It was first offered in ST, midgrade SLT and Limited trim levels and it came with one of three engines: a 210-hp V6, a 230-hp 4.7-liter V8 or a 330-hp 5.7-liter V8.
+The second-generation Durango was made from 2004 to '09.
+It was first offered in ST, midgrade SLT and Limited trim levels and came with one of three engines: a 210-hp V6, a 230-hp 4.7-liter V8 or a 330-hp 5.7-liter V8.
 These were offered with either rear-wheel drive or four-wheel drive with low-range gearing.
 Alternatively, a single-speed transfer case could be specified on select 4WD models, which essentially meant that you could get a Durango with all-wheel drive.
-All Durangos came with automatic transmissions as standard -- four speeds for the V6, five for the V8s.
+All Durangos came with automatic transmissions as standard — four speeds for the V6, five for the V8s.

 For 2008, the V8 engines were given a welcome nudge in power.
-The 4.7-liter now produced 303 hp and was more fuel efficient as well, while the Hemi produced 376 horses.
+The 4.7-liter now produced 303 hp and was more fuel-efficient as well, while the 5.7-liter V8 generated 376 horses.
 In an interesting side story, the Durango Limited HEV hybrid was produced briefly for 2009.
-It was a so-called "two-mode" hybrid featuring a Hemi V8 (345 hp and 380 lb-ft of torque), two electric motors (87 hp and 235 lb-ft of torque) and a dual-mode transmission with variable ratios.
+It was a so-called two-mode hybrid featuring a Hemi V8 (345 hp and 380 lb-ft of torque), two electric motors (87 hp and 235 lb-ft of torque) and a dual-mode transmission with variable ratios.

-If image projection and midsize-plus packaging were the first-generation Durango's strengths, its chief weakness was quality -- both real and perceived.
-Gaps between body panels were sizable and inconsistent, while interior fit and finish was lacking compared to the competition.
-Furthermore, ergonomics revealed the utilitarian pickup underneath, and the third-row seat was uncomfortable for all but children.
+If image projection and midsize-plus packaging were the first-generation Durango's strengths, its chief weakness was quality, both real and perceived.
+Gaps between body panels were sizable and inconsistent, and interior fit and finish was subpar compared to the competition.
+Ergonomics also revealed the utilitarian pickup underneath, and the third-row seat was uncomfortable for all but children.
 Still, among families who needed a real workhorse, the original Dodge Durango made many friends.